-Cynthia Nixon, known as Miranda Hobbs by fans of HBO’s “Sex and the City” series, is reportedly considering a run for governor in New York – challenging Democrat Andrew Cuomo.
+Cynthia Nixon, known as Miranda Hobbes by fans of HBO’s “Sex and the City” series, officially declared her candidacy for governor of New York on March 19 – challenging incumbent Democrat Andrew Cuomo.

 Here’s a look at Nixon’s political advocacy and some of the issues she’s passionate about.